Chitroopa/my-first-webpage1/README.md

 # _My first webpage1_

-#### _This is a two HTML pages, March 14th 2017_
+#### _These are two HTML pages, March 14th 2017_

 #### By _**Marcel Nogueira and Bryan Lin**_

 ## Description

 _These are two HTML pages where we list some of our favorite things and also what we are going to study during our journey at Epicodus._

 ## Setup/Installation Requirements